Winter Time Photography

 So we wake up one morning and see the more brighter light coming from the window.
 A sure sign that there is snow about.
 So where do we go what do we photograph.
 So many questions I’m sure we have at times rushed out not thinking of what we want to achieve.
 But just to get out in the snow is always a thrill especially on a day off.

 Are great place to start with a mix on trees, people & open spaces and with the fresh snow on the ground will look amazing.

 The countryside is one of the best places to go as being away from the urban side of life affords a great experience.
-Trekking through the snow, you may encounter farm live stock.
-Plenty of wildlife, as a tip sometimes handy to take with you some appropriate feed for the wild life. (not farm live stock however) The countryside also will have plenty of open space for landscape images being in a valley surrounding can be a breath taking experience indeed.
+Trekking through the snow, you may meet farm live stock.
+Plenty of wildlife, as a tip sometimes handy to take with you some proper feed for the wild life. (not farm live stock however) The countryside also will have plenty of open space for landscape images being in a valley surrounding can be a breath-taking experience indeed.